reach-sh/reach-lang/docs/src/tut/mkt/index.md

 With that line, the `seller`'s part is done.

-The `seller`'s output would look like this:
+The `seller`'s output will look like this:

 ```reach
 Your role is seller